droidlife/django-rok/README.md

 > Public url for exposing your local web server

 # Overview
-Django-rok is an ssh tunnel tool that provide a public url for your local web server and help in testing webhook integreations.
+Django-rok is an ssh tunnel tool that provide a public url for your local web server and help in testing webhook integrations.
 The django-rok is inspired from <a href="https://ngrok.com/" traget="_blank">ngrock</a> and built using <a href="http://www.paramiko.org/" targat="_blank">paramiko</a>.

 # Installation

 Install using `pip`...

     pip install django-rok

 # Quick Start
 1. Add <b>"django_rok"</b> to your INSTALLED_APPS setting like this::